 Unit 93, 94 Camden Stables, NW1 8AP

-This Camden must-visit might be the only place in London where pretty much everything on the menu features that delicious creation known to most as cheese, but what we at foodism like to refer to as “little bites of ecstasy”… OK, sure, we're joking, but at The Cheese Bar, we'll tell you what is not a joke: comfort food, and there's loads of it, too.
+This Camden must-visit might be the only place in London where pretty much everything on the menu features that delicious creation known to most as cheese, but what we at foodism like to refer to as “little bites of ecstasy”… OK, sure, we're joking, but at The Cheese Bar, we'll tell you what is not a joke: the best comfort food in London, and there's loads of it, too.
 From blue cheese raclette to mozzarella sticks and gooey, truffled brie, it's the number one place to go to get your fromage fix.

 51 Greek Street, W1D 4EH

 When Autumn's cold fingers start to sneak down the back of your neck and slip through the gaps in your coat, look no further than Lina Stores' tiny Italian restaurant on Greek Street.
-It's the place to head when the weather turns and all you want/crave/need is that warm, comforting hug that only a whopping great plate of pasta can provide.
+When the sun is scorching, you don't need to look anywhere else, either.
+It's the place to head when all you want/crave/need is that warm, comforting hug that only a whopping great plate of pasta can provide.
 Grab a stool and load up on those sweet, sweet carbs, made with as much love, care and attention as your very own nonna.

 426 Coldharbour Lane, SW9 8LF

-Tim Anderson's Japanese-fusion soul food is the perfect antidote to rainy autumnal days.
-Get yourself down to Brixton and bury your head in a hot bowl of slow-cooked goat leg 'ragu-men'.
+Tim Anderson's Japanese-fusion soul food is the perfect antidote to rainy autumnal days and some of the downright best comfort food in London.
+Get yourself down to Brixton and bury your head in a hot bowl of slow-cooked goat leg 'ragu-men' - it's without a doubt one of the best ramens in London, and comforting beyond belief.
 And when you come up for air, don't forget to order the "third best scotch egg in London" – a tea-pickled egg wrapped in panko-crusted pork mince that's flavoured with scotch bonnet bamboo shoots and garlic chips – with a side of tori senbei (crispy chicken scratchings), too.